-Review: This is what it's like using the most repairable phone ever made
+Fairphone 3 review: Sustainability requires sacrifices

 And here are a few examples of outdoor daylight shots:

-Unfair expectations
+Fairphone 3: Unfair expectations

 While some of what I liked about the phone pertained to the device itself, I was much more enamored by what it represented.
 It should come as no surprise that I have some issues with the Fairphone 3 as a viable smartphone alternative for the masses.

 Let's start with the processor and OS.
 This is a phone with a decidedly mid-range processor (Snapdragon 632) that is not on the most current version of Android, and likely won't get updated beyond Android 10.
 That doesn't instill a lot of confidence for future-proofing if the goal is to use this repairable, sustainably-built phone for as long as possible.
 That being said, Fairphone does have a fair number of happy customers who are still rocking the Fairphone 2 (and even the original Fairphone), so the core audience for this phone appears highly motivated to make the proposition of long-term use work.
+As I mentioned above, that older Fairphone 2 did receive another platform update, and a partnership with /e/OS means that users can install alternative operating systems to keep their devices going for even longer.
+In fact, you can even buy Fairphone 3 and 3+ devices with /e/OS preinstalled.

 It doesn't surprise me that a low to mid-range phone doesn't have some of the special extras that we love on higher-end devices like IP certification or wireless charging.
 Honestly, even if the company wanted to, I don't see how those features could work in a modular phone like this.

 I did say that the phone felt good in the hand, and while I'm not saying that it feels flimsy or cheap, there were some hardware issues that did bother me.
 For one, the buttons are all on the left side, and they are not clicky at all.
-In fact, I regularly struggled to even find the power button, and when I did I was disappointed by how mushy it was and how little travel it had.
+In fact, I regularly struggled to even find the power button, and when I did, I was disappointed by how mushy it was and how little travel it had.

 The haptic vibration motor is awful, so much so that I quickly just turned it off.
 And the alignment of the headphone jack on the top of the phone is off-center and bleeds into the backplate casing.
-I don't know if that's an intentional part of the design or if it was a defect on my device, but either way that's not going to win it any style points.
+I don't know if that's an intentional part of the design or if it was a defect on my device, but either way, that's not going to win it any style points.

 I mentioned that photos this camera took in good lighting conditions were certainly passable, but nightime and low-light photography was where it fell down.
 When you open these up, you can see how grainy things get.
 For reference:

-Cost and availability are the two biggest drawbacks on this phone.
+Cost and availability are the two biggest drawbacks of this phone.

 The last thing to keep in mind is that most people couldn't get this phone if they wanted to.
-The Fairphone 3 is made for the European market and isn't available outside of the continent.
+The Fairphone 3 (and 3+) is made for the European market and isn't generally available outside of the continent.
 When I asked Fairphone if and when they planned on expanding their global availability, I was told that it is something they're exploring but that they do not currently have a timeframe for expansion.

 Like folding phones, repairable, sustainable phones are still aspirational devices.

 As several of my Android Central colleagues have said concerning expensive foldables like the Samsung Galaxy Z Flip or Motorola RAZR, a lot of what you're paying for when you buy a phone like this is an idea, an image, a lifestyle.
-And while it doesn't have the wow factor of those other phones, the Fairphone 3 is most-definitely an aspirational product first and foremost.
+And while it doesn't have the wow factor of those other phones, the Fairphone 3/3+ is most definitely an aspirational product first and foremost.

 This is not a phone for people who care about high-end specs and performance, and it's certainly not for those who constantly seek out the latest and greatest.
 Those folks will be sorely disappointed and should look elsewhere.